-How the amount you ask for impacts recurring donor conversion and overall revenue Experiment ID: #10572
+How the amount you ask for impacts recurring donor conversion and overall revenue during year-end Experiment ID: #10572

 Focus on the Family

 Focus on the Family is a global Christian ministry dedicated to helping families thrive.
 We provide help and resources for couples to build healthy marriages that reflect God's design, and for parents to raise their children according to morals and values grounded in biblical principles.

 Timeframe: 12/4/2018 - 1/8/2019

 Focus on the Family has found great success with their recurring gift pop-up feature on their donation pages.
 This feature presents people with the option of changing their one-time gift into a recurring gift right before their gift is process.
 The feature is a pop-up that has value proposition on it for why they should become a recurring donor and lowers the gift amount to be 60% of what their original one-time gift was.
 A person would either click, “No, make my original gift” or “Yes, make my gift recurring”.
 We hypothesized that decreasing the gift amount to be 25% of what their original gift was might increase the number of people willing to becoming a recurring donor.

 Can we increase the number of pledgers without impacting overall revenue?

 This experiment has a required sample size of 33,198 in order to be valid.
 Since the experiment had a total sample size of 208,928, and the level of confidence is above 95% the experiment results are valid.

 The Flux Metrics analyze the three primary metrics that affect revenue (traffic, conversion rate, and average gift).
 This experiment produced the following results:

 × 0% increase in average gift